 - Regular information through our quarterly magazine, The Parkinsonian.

 - A special interest group called UPBEAT, for people with early-onset Parkinson’s and their families.

 - Seminars and conferences.

-We also provide information and educational services to non-members, health professionals and the general public.
-We work closely with other neurological organisations, and in some less populated areas, Field Officer services are supplied by the Multiple Sclerosis Society.
+We also provide information and educational services to non-members, health professionals, and the general public.
+We work closely with other neurological organisations, and in some less populated areas, Parkinson's Community Educator Services are supplied by the Multiple Sclerosis Society.